• Brain atlas sensitivity

 -k--voidtimecfg.voidtimebool (1)Whether to count the time-of-flight before entryYYYYYYYY

--Y--replaydetcfg.replaydetinteger (-1)Which detetor to be replayedYYYYYYYY
+-Y--replaydetcfg.replaydetinteger (-1)Which detector to be replayedYYYYYYYY

 Session.DoSpecular-V--specularcfg.isspecularbool (1)Whether to do specular reflection upon entryYYYYYYYY